 |Organizations||Kingsguard | Alchemists' Guild | City Watch|

-King's Landing is the capital of the Seven Kingdoms, located in the Crownlands on the east coast of Westeros.
+King's Landing is the capital of the Seven Kingdoms, located in the crownlands on the east coast of Westeros.
 It is situated along the kingsroad at the mouth of the Blackwater Rush and overlooks Blackwater Bay.
-It is the site of the Iron Throne and the Red Keep, which is the seat of the king, Robert Baratheon from House Baratheon of King's Landing.
+King's Landing is the site of the Iron Throne and the Red Keep, which is the seat of the king, Robert I from House Baratheon of King's Landing.

 The main city is surrounded by a wall, manned by the City Watch of King's Landing, also known as the gold cloaks.
-King's Landing is extremely populous, but rather unsightly and dirty compared to other cities.
+King's Landing is the most populous city in Westeros, but unsightly and dirty compared to other cities.
 Poorer smallfolk build shanty settlements outside the city.
 The stench of the city's waste can be smelled far beyond its walls.
-It is the principal harbor of the Seven Kingdoms, rivaled only by Oldtown.

 - 6 Quotes